Ragge-dev/zio-comparison/hello-service/README.md

 private def printUser(user: User): ZIO[Any, Nothing, Unit] =
   Console.printLine(user).orDie
 ```
+Wonder what a ZIO function does?
+Simply look at the function definition for the documentation!
 To have it mirror the vanilla code we don't handle any errors, in the ZIO case `Console.printLine`
+can fail with `IOException` (because writing to the console can always fail, also in vanilla
-can fail with `IOException`.
-We add `.orDie` to say that if it does not succeed we want the program
+Scala!).
+We add `.orDie` to say that if it does not succeed we want the program to crash.
-to crash.

 ## Next
-As mentioned earlier it can be beneficent to type errors, we use it to great effect already in our code in e.g.
-the `ResponseConverter` trait in scala-common.
-In order to have a look at how we can solve this, checkout the branch
-`service-pattern-2`:
+Now we want to implement everything and get this program running.
+Check that out in the next branch:
+`service-pattern-2`
 ```bash
 git checkout service-pattern-2
 ```